RoadieHQ/marketing-site/content/docs/getting-started/updating-the-ui/index.md

 ## Prerequisites

 You must be an admin to edit the UI layout.
 Please complete [this guide](/docs/getting-started/getting-started-for-admins/) before moving on to this one.

 ## About Plugins

 Backstage is a plugin based application where each plugin provides a certain piece of functionality.
 A plugin may integrate with some external system such as GitHub to display information for a certain Entity e.g. Show pull request information for a particular service.

 You can read more about Backstage plugins [here](https://backstage.io/docs/plugins/).

 Backstage plugins can provide [three different types](https://backstage.io/docs/plugins/composability#naming-patterns) of UI elements:

 1. Card - These are tiles which can be arranged into dashboards in the software catalog.
 E.g. The About card.
 2. Content - These are tabs which can be integrated with the catalog.
 E.g. The TechDocs tab.
 3. Page - These are top-level pages in Backstage, outside of the catalog.
 Accessible via links in the sidebar.
 E.g. The catalog itself is a Page.

 ## Updating the Catalog Layout

 Admin users can add components to catalog pages to configure what is displayed to users when they view an entity.
 Layouts are configured per entity **kind** except for Component entities which have layouts per **type**.
-For example, "User" and "Group" are each kinds of entity and so User entities have a different layout to Group entities.
+For example, " User" and "Group" are each kinds of entity and so User entities have a different layout to Group entities.
 Similarly, Component entities have types such as "Service", "Library", "Website", etc and different types can have different layouts.
 However, a particular entity can't have its own layout; A particular Group or service can't have a unique layout.
 This is to encourage a consistent UX.

 ### Updating Tabs